FinnTheHero/Iliauni-programming-club/README.md

 ## Project Structure

-- Now using [Verve](https://github.com/aryanjha256/verve) as a template
+- Using [Verve](https://github.com/aryanjha256/verve) as a template

 ```text
 /